philgoeschl/SportMates/README.md

 # SportMates
 This web application helps athletes to find other athletes doing the same sports.
 As a user, you can create a profile where you can specify your favorite sports.
 Furthermore, the users can create different events, for example, for joint training.
-At the events the users can promise and this will then be displayed in their user profiles.
+At the events the users can participate and this will then be displayed in their user profiles.
 The administrator can add sports, manage users and events.

 ## Team members